Amazon workers across world urged to strike on Black Friday | Headlines

 Workers at Amazon sites across the world, including in the United States, Germany and France, were urged to strike on Black Friday, targeting the online retailer on one of the busiest shopping days of the year with calls for better pay.
 The Make Amazon Pay initiative, which made the call for strikes, said industrial action was planned in more than 30 countries.

-A spokesperson for Amazon France said there had been no sign of disruption to operations so far.
+Amazon France said there had been no sign of disruption to operations so far.
+Two French union officials said they were not expecting a big turnout because the rising cost-of-living was driving employees to seek overtime.
 "This is the first time that Amazon has had an international strike day," said Monika Di Silvestre, Verdi's representative for Amazon workers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)